wawawawawawawa/reactive-drop-docker/README.md

 # how to add custom configs

-Copy docker-compose.yml to docker-compose.override.yml and make your changes
+Copy docker-compose.yml to docker-compose.override.yml and make your changes.

+Restart the container after that.

 # how to customize
 The game is installed in /root/reactivedrop/.
 You can overwrite any file